UBC-STAT/stat545.stat.ubc.ca/README.md

 ### `config.toml` and `/config`

 Website parameters used by Hugo are set in these `toml` files.
+Check out

 ### `/static`